SringayKeno/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 In the original analysis, Thomas High School was ranked 2nd (See image 5, below) in % of overall passing scores.
-After adjusting the 9th grade data, Thomas High ranked in the right in the middle of 15 campuses at #8 with it's 65 in % of overall passing scores.
+After adjusting the 9th grade data, Thomas High ranked in the middle of 15 campuses at #8 with it's 65 in % of overall passing scores.

 image 5
 <img width="700" alt="school_summary_overall_passing_initial" src="https://user-images.githubusercontent.com/102890151/166131537-3517810b-855e-4ec2-bd74-31d03193b221.png">

 ### How does replacing the ninth-grade scores affect the following?
 - Math and reading scores by grade

 In the original analysis, Thomas High had an 83.6 math average and an 83.7 reading average for those 9th grade tests.
-After adjusted analysis scores have been replaced with null values (NaN)
+After adjusted analysis, the scores have been replaced with null values (NaN)

 image 6.
 Thomas High Schools ninth grades reading score shown as NAN in adjusted analysis